Statistical guarantees for Bayesian uncertainty quantification in non-linear inverse problems with Gaussian process priors: Proofs of Theorems and

-Now since $\tilde \psi$ from Condition \ref{infokey} defines an element of the RKHS $\mathcal H_N$ of $\Pi_N$ by Condition \ref{quant}, if $\theta \sim \Pi_N$ then by properties of RKHS the variable $\langle \theta, \tilde \psi \rangle_{\mathcal H_N}$ has distribution $N(0, \|\tilde \psi\|_{\mathcal H_N})$.
+Now since $\tilde \psi$ from Condition \ref{infokey} defines an element of the RKHS $\mathcal H_N$ of $\Pi_N$ by Condition \ref{quant}, if $\theta \sim \Pi_N$ then by properties of RKHS the variable $\langle \theta, \tilde \psi \rangle_{\mathcal H_N}$ has distribution $N(0, \|\tilde \psi\|^2_{\mathcal H_N})$.
 Hence if we define then the tail inequality for standard normal random variables implies that $\Pi(T_N)\le e^{-(2L+1) N \delta_N^2}$ and hence the previous lemma applies, so that for $\Theta_N$ from (\ref{keyset}) and

 as $N \to \infty$, using also Condition \ref{DN}.
-In the proofs that follow we consider $\theta \sim \Pi^{\bar \Theta_N}(\cdot|D_N)$ where the posterior is taken to arise from prior probability measure equal to $\Pi$ restricted to $\bar \Theta_N$ from (\ref{keyset}) and renormalised.
-Indeed, Condition \ref{DN} and standard arguments (e.g., p.142 in \cite{vdV98}) then imply, for $\|\cdot\|_{TV}$ the total variation distance on probability measures,
+In the proofs that follow we consider $\theta \sim \Pi^{\bar \Theta_N}(\cdot|D_N)$ where the posterior (\ref{post}) is taken to arise from prior probability measure equal to $\Pi$ restricted to $\bar \Theta_N$ from (\ref{keyset}) and renormalised.
+Indeed, Condition \ref{DN} and standard arguments (e.g., p.142 in \cite{vdV98}) then imply, for $\|\cdot\|_{TV}$ the total variation distance on probability measures on $\Theta$, that as $N \to \infty$